trafiklab/trafiklab.se/content/about/_index.md

 At Trafiklab developers can use data and APIs for public transport in Sweden, and easily obtain the information needed to develop services which benefit Samtrafikens owners, partners, travelers, and society as a whole.

 At Trafiklab we drive innovation for open data in the mobility sector, together with different actors both in- and outside our industry.
-We continuously work to open more datasets, and to improve the datasets we already provide, in order to create even more possibilities for developers
+We continuously work to open more datasets, and to improve the datasets we already provide, in order to create even more possibilities for developers.